 (a) the applicant has not furnished any further information as and when required by the Minister under section 38A(3); or

-(b) the Minister is not satisfied as to the matters referred to in subsection (1)(c) in relation to the blocks specified in the application,
+(b) the Minister is not satisfied as to the matters referred to in subsection (1)(c) in relation to the block, or all the blocks, specified in the application,

 the Minister shall, by instrument in writing served on the applicant, refuse to grant a lease to the applicant.

+(3A) If —

+(a) an application has been made under section 38A specifying 2 or more blocks; and

+(b) the Minister is not satisfied as mentioned in subsection (1)(c) in relation to one or more, but not all, of the blocks,

+the Minister shall, by notice in writing served on the applicant, refuse to grant a lease to the applicant in respect of the block or blocks as to which the Minister is not satisfied as mentioned in subsection (1)(c).

 (3) An instrument under subsection (1) shall contain —

 (a) a summary of the conditions subject to which the lease is to be granted; and